photogabble/pixel-editor-tutorial/README.md

 _Unpublished_: Tutorial | Code

 In part six we write a simple PHP backend that is able to consume the image data structure as a string and store to a public library the png.
 We also write the functionality into our javascript app to be able to load from the public library.

+## Part Seven
+_Unpublished_: Tutorial | Code

+In part seven we refactor the JavaScript code into ES6 and use [ParcelJS](https://parceljs.org/) to build the project.

+## Part Eight
+_Unpublished_: Tutorial | Code

+In part eight we add the paint bucket tool and an undo history.